chapati/beam-wiki/Transaction-creation-protocol.md

     ]
 }
 ```
-`sendersPartialSignature` - sender's signature calculated
+`sendersPartialSignature` - the calculated signature of the sender

-Now wallet B has all data to create transaction and send it to node.
+Now wallet B has all data required to create transaction and send it to a node.

 ### Cancellation or error

-If any of participants wishes to interrupt this process for any reason then it sends
+If any of the participants wishes to interrupt the process for any reason, it sends the following message:
 ```javascript
 SetTxParameter
 {